Rhoban/bam/README.md

 ## Recording raw data

-Files to record trajectories with Dynamixel or Erob servo actuators are available in the `dynamixel` and `erob` directories.
+Files to record trajectories with Dynamixel or eRob servo actuators are available in the `dynamixel` and `erob` directories.
 To identify other actuators, you can use `bam/dynamixel/record.py` as a template.

 ### Trajectories list